 There are times when even Nutritional Therapy is not enough.
 Or times when a feeding problem has gone beyond a simple dietary adjustment.

 If you’ve been hesitant to take action and take charge of your child’s health, it could get worse.

-This is where Hair Tissue Mineral Analysis (HTMA) for kids comes in.
-Stay tuned for my next post where I’ll share my youngest daughter’s journey when she went from eating nothing to a healthy, active child.
+This is where Hair Tissue Mineral Analysis for kids comes in.
+Learn more in my next post where I’ll share my youngest daughter’s journey when she went from eating nothing to a healthy, active child.
 HTMA was a life-saver!